gchq/gaffer-doc/docs/user-guide/gaffer-basics/what-is-aggregation.md

     ```

 !!! tip
-    For an in-depth guide into ingest aggregation please see the [administration guide](../../administration-guide/aggregation/overview.md).
+    Other aggregation functions are available, for an in-depth guide into ingest
+    aggregation please see the [administration guide](../../administration-guide/aggregation/overview.md).

 The other place you can apply aggregation is at query time.
 As a user this is
+the most common use case, typically an administrator will have set up the ingest
+time aggregation to summarise the input data into a more manageable size and
+saving disk space in the process.
+Users can then use query time aggregation to
-the most common use case as it avoids the need to edit the graph schema but
+further summarise the data without having to edit the graph schema.
-enables almost all the same features.

 The main difference between query-time aggregation and ingest aggregation is
 the aggregation applied on a query will only affect the elements in that